usnistgov/800-63-3/sp800-63b/sec5_authenticators.md

 #### <a name="verifimpers"></a>5.2.5 Verifier-Impersonation Resistance

 Verifier-impersonation attacks, sometimes referred to as "phishing attacks", are to attempts by fraudulent verifiers and RPs to fool an unwary claimant into authenticating to an impostor website.
-In prior version of SP 800-63, protocols resistant to verifier-impersonation attacks were also referred to as "strongly MitM resistant".
+In prior versions of SP 800-63, protocols resistant to verifier-impersonation attacks were also referred to as "strongly MitM resistant".

-An authentication protocol that is verifier-impersonation-resistant SHALL establish an authenticated protected channel with the verifier.
-It SHALL then strongly and irreversibly bind a channel identifier to the authenticator output (e.g., by signing the two values together using a private key controlled by the claimant for which the public key is known to the verifier).
+An authentication protocol that is verifier impersonation resistant SHALL establish an authenticated protected channel with the verifier.
+It SHALL then strongly and irreversibly bind a channel identifier that was negotiated in establishing the authenticated protected channel to the authenticator output (e.g., by signing the two values together using a private key controlled by the claimant for which the public key is known to the verifier).
 The verifier SHALL validate the signature or other information used to prove verifier-impersonation resistance.
 This prevents an impostor verifier, even one that has obtained a certificate representing the actual verifier, from replaying that authentication on a different authenticated protected channel.

 Approved cryptographic algorithms SHALL be used to establish verifier-impersonation resistance where it is required.
 Keys used for this purpose SHALL provide at least the minimum security strength specified in the latest revision of [SP 800-131A](#SP800-131A) (112 bits as of the date of this publication).

 One example of a verifier-impersonation-resistant authentication protocol is client-authenticated TLS, because the client signs the authenticator output along with earlier messages from the protocol that are unique to the particular TLS connection being negotiated.

-Authenticators that involve the manual entry of an authenticator output, such as out-of-band and OTP authenticators, SHALL NOT be considered verifier-impersonation-resistant because the manual entry does not bind the authenticator output to the specific session being authenticated.
+Authenticators that involve the manual entry of an authenticator output, such as out-of-band and OTP authenticators, SHALL NOT be considered verifier impersonation resistant because the manual entry does not bind the authenticator output to the specific session being authenticated.
 In a MitM attack, an impostor verifier could replay the OTP authenticator output to the verifier and successfully authenticate.

 #### <a name="csp-verifier"></a>5.2.6 Verifier-CSP Communications